If you want to buy a mirrorless camera to avoid shutter life issues and extend your camera’s life, you may be in for a rude awakening.

-The roll of the camera is to take fantastic pictures, and if you don't clean out any settled dust in it regularly, broken camera parts and shutter lives aren't going to matter.
-Dust will build up on your camera’s sensor and cause unsightly spots in photos.
+The role of the camera is to take fantastic pictures, and if you don’t clean out any settled dust in it regularly, broken camera parts and shutter lives aren’t going to matter.
+Dust will build upon your camera’s sensor and cause unsightly spots in photos.

 To clean the inside of your camera, first check and see if using the auto-clean sensor function on your camera will suffice, some cameras have this and some don’t; check your manual to see if your camera has this function.
 If it doesn’t work or you can’t utilize this function, you’ll have to open your camera up.

 There are a few things you’ll need to clean your sensor: